top of page

 Together with our national and international partners we have developed the needle safety cap for the new Dispojekt Safety Needle from Indian medical device manufacturer HMD (Hindustan Syringes & Medical Devices Ltd.) and British company Star Syringes Ltd. at our site in Jevenstedt, Germany.
 Meeting the complex requirements of medical technology and automated production underline the success of this innovative development.

-The cap was extensively tested internationally by medical professionals before going into mass production.
+The cap was extensively tested by international medical professionals before going into mass production.
 It proved to be a real asset when handling syringes.
-During all stages of development, the focus of our product development was on compact, efficient and process-stable injection molding production ensured by the mold components we developed.
+During all stages of development, we were focused on creating a compact, efficient and process-stable injection molding production ensured by the mold components we developed.

 We congratulate HMD on the launch of the Dispojekt Safety Needle, which from now on will protect medical staff and patients worldwide from accidental needle sticks and misuse of syringes.